 2. Phil Heath

-As a seven-time Mr. Olympia winner, Heath is easily one of the most impressive and accomplished bodybuilders of our time.
-His Olympia wins ties with that of Arnold Schwarzenegger.
+As a seven-time Mr. Olympia winner, Heath is easily one of our time’s most impressive and accomplished bodybuilders.
+His Olympia wins tie with that of Arnold Schwarzenegger.

 3. Steve Reeves

 Steve Reeves wasn’t the most prominent or most accomplished bodybuilder.
 But, he had impeccable symmetry and proportion that helped him land the 1950 Mr. Universe title.
-He later portrayed Hercules, Goliath, and Sandokan on the big screen and played a role in the popularization of bodybuilding.
+He later portrayed Hercules, Goliath, and Sandokan on the big screen and played a role in popularizing bodybuilding.